mpchadwick/mpchadwick.github.io/_posts/2016-09-21-scalability-driven-development.md

 ### Conclusion

 I hope some of you found this post informative and will keep it in mind as you're planning implementations for new features.
 The worst thing that can happen is to launch a bright shiny new feature, and then the first time it's actually used in production have the site go down.
-As always, feel free to leave any thoughts in the comments below or teach out to me on [Twitter](http://twitter.com/maxpchadwick).
+As always, feel free to leave any thoughts in the comments below or reach out to me on [Twitter](http://twitter.com/maxpchadwick).